Luminous171/TimeSeries_Homework/.ipynb_checkpoints/README-checkpoint.md

 # TimeSeries_Homework

-Feel free to skip straight to the [Conclusions][].
+Feel free to skip straight to the [Conclusions]().
 Otherwise, here is the background on the Python files in this repository.

 ## Background